jcerca/jcerca.github.io/_pages/about.md

 ### For editors looking for reviewers for peer-review
 Thanks for thinking of me!
 I am very happy to review manuscripts.
 I feel confident in /have been involved in reviewing:

-Papers using RADseq for phylogenomics and population genomics

-Papers using whole genome re-sequencing for phylogenomics and population genomics

-Papers doing genome assembly and comparative genomics

-Papers on adaptive radiation (especially on island systems)
+Papers using RADseq for phylogenomics and population genomics; Papers using whole genome re-sequencing for phylogenomics and population genomics; Papers doing genome assembly and comparative genomics; Papers on adaptive radiation (especially on island systems)

 ### More about myself
 I am originally from the small, cosy town of [Guarda, Portugal](https://en.wikipedia.org/wiki/Guarda,_Portugal) - where I'll always have my heart.
 When I was 18, I moved to Coimbra to study biology at the [Universidade de Coimbra](https://en.wikipedia.org/wiki/University_of_Coimbra), and did a one-year Erasmus in [Siena, Italy](https://en.wikipedia.org/wiki/Siena).
 I returned to Coimbra to do a MSc in Ecology and then moved to Lisboa for a 6 months stay as a technician, and eventually moved to Oslo for my PhD.
 I enjoy following sports (I am a big [F. C. Porto](https://en.wikipedia.org/wiki/FC_Porto) and [SF 49ers](https://en.wikipedia.org/wiki/San_Francisco_49ers) fan), politics, spending time with friends, watching series, hiking - I'd say that other than my work, I'm pretty normal!